 Do these data include all schools and all teachers in Wisconsin?

-Only schools required by law to submit School Performance Report data (e.g. grade advancement, dropouts, etc.) are included in these summaries.
-This means that, in general, teachers working public schools (including charter schools) in school districts or in non-district charter schools are counted.
+Only schools required by law to submit School Performance Report data (e.g. grade advancement, dropouts, etc.) are included in WINSS summaries.
+This means that, in general, all teachers working in public schools (including charter schools) in school districts or in non-district charter schools are counted.
 Teachers working in these schools are included whether or not their salaries are paid for directly by a school district or subcontracted through an outside source paid for by a school district.
-Teachers reported as working in Cooperative Educational Service Agencies, County Disability Education Boards, State Department of Corrections schools, or State Department of Health Services schools are not counted.

 All teachers working in covered schools are counted.
 Note that short-term substitutes (assignments less than 20 days, position code 43) and teacher interns (position code 53, assignment code 0970)are not included in the FTE counts.
 Speech/language pathologists (position code 84) are included, but beginning in 2003-04 they count under Special Education Summary and Summary - All Subjects only.